 Road Rage for the Cure 5K and 1 Mile

-Do your part to benefit the Susan G. Komen Foundation by participating in the Cure 5K Run at 9 am, or the the 1 Mile Little Run at 8:30 am at Mount Trashmore (9310 Edwin Drive in Va Beach).
+Do your part to benefit the Susan G. Komen Foundation by participating in one of the most popular winter events, the Cure 5K Run at 9 am, or the the 1 Mile Little Run at 8:30 am at Mount Trashmore (9310 Edwin Drive in Va Beach).
 All participants receive a tshirt and finisher's medal.
-Rigistration is $40 for the 5K and $30 for the 1Miler.
+Registration is $42 for the 5K and $27 for the 1Miler.
+This year, they also offer Virtual options if you want to raise money or participate but not actually run.
 For details go to www.roadrageevents.com.

 Virginia Beach Restaurant Week

 Date to be announced - most likely the 2nd week in Feb.

 Let your appetite run wild at one of our favorite culinary Virginia Beach winter events that allows you to sample the best Virginia Beach Restaurants for a reduced, fixed price.
 Spots include Melting Pot, Mahi Mahi's, Baker's Crust, Outback Steakhouse, Whiskey Kitchen, Catch 31, Rockafeller's, and Tautog's.
 This is one of our favorite Virginia Beach events!